survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ...
 ```

 Execute `npm run build` to get a baseline build.
-You should end up with something like this:
+You should end up with something as below:

 ```bash
 Hash: 2db5a05e02ac73897fd4